Apple Data Breaches: A Chronological History

 2021: iCloud Account Hack

 A group of hackers reportedly gained access to the iCloud accounts of high-profile individuals, potentially stealing personal information and sensitive files.
 The hackers used a phishing scam to trick users into providing their login credentials to a fake website.
-Apple stated that there was no evidence of a breach of iCloud’s security systems.

 January 2021: SolarWinds Data Breach